axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/dashboard/index.rst

 2. The dialog :guilabel:`Add new user process` is opened.

-3. For the **Process name** use the dropdown menu to select the process you want to add.
+3. For the **Selected process** use the dropdown menu to select the process you want to add.

+4. The **Display name** is default process name, to add multilingual for favorite process, use **Add languages** button

-4. The **Start link** is automatically filled by the Axon.ivy Portal.
+5. The **Start link** is automatically filled by the Axon.ivy Portal.

-5. You may change the **Icon** for the process by using the link
+6. You may change the **Icon** for the process by using the link
    |change-icon| **Change** and selecting your preferred icon.

-6. Confirm your configuration with the button **Add**.
+7. Confirm your configuration with the button **Add**.

 .. figure:: images/how-to-add-process-favorite.png

 .. hint::
-   The list of processes in the dropdown menu shows only the processes which are accessible to you depending on your roles.
+   -  The list of processes in the dropdown menu shows only the processes which are accessible to you depending on your roles.

       Furthermore, the list shows only processes which are not added to your user favorites so far.
 You cannot add a process multiple time.

+   -  For multiple languages of favorite process display name, you need to create the "AppInfo/SupportedLanguages" CMS which defines how many languages your application supports.
+See the below "Language settings" for more details.

 HowTo: Delete a process as a user favorite
 ------------------------------------------